Hunting in Argentina – What you Need to Know

 Currency

 The currency in Argentina is the Argentine Peso.
-1 Argentine Peso is equal to $0.01 USD.
+Exchange rates in Argentina are constantly fluctuating.
 Most hunting lodges accept cash (USD or Argentine Peso), Checks (often with a processing fee), and Mastercard/Visa for hunting trips.
 Shotgun shells and your dove hunting license fees are paid at the lodge.

 Travel Documents